Get-aduser not recognized

 Solution -2

-The first step you need to try out is, You need to enable the Active Directory Module for Windows Powershell feature in your machine.
+The first step you need to try out is enabling the Active Directory Module for Windows Powershell feature in your machine.
 Follow the below steps to enable the Active Directory Module for Windows Powershell option.

 3. Then you need to Expand the Remote Server Administration Tools option.